DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 This Is How Your Wise Borderless Account Works:

-If you want cash, getting some at an ATM is easy.
-In Holland, make sure it’s a yellow “Geldmaat.”
+Getting some cash from an ATM is easy in the Netherlands.
+Make sure it’s a yellow “Geldmaat.”
 They won’t charge extra fees and can be found anywhere in banks, railway stations, and often larger chains.
 Do not use the private ATMs you often see in tourist shops.
 These add additional costs.

 Wise compared to 5 other US bank accounts and PayPal.